Wind-WindKids/winding/samples/sophieandwind/ice.md

 Was Sophie scared that time she snapped at him?
 Hungry, when she stomped on his foot?
 Busy, when she said, “Don’t touch me”?
-And he remembered her tasting wine — he guessed it hadn’t helped.
+And he remembered her with that energy drink — he guessed it hadn’t helped.

-She wasn’t just cold.
+He thought she was just scared from the crash.
+But it was more complicated than that.
 She was changing — like the girl in the movie.

-Her crash, her fears, her changing had hit them both, he realized.

-All the books taught that girls were equal.
-Not one taught him they were different.
+And in a very different way from him.

 --